-At exactly 7:00 p.m., the Buddha's relics were carried from Quan Su Pagoda through the streets of Ly Thuong Kiet - Hang Bai - Dinh Tien Hoang - Ho Hoan Kiem - Ba Trieu - Ly Thuong Kiet and returned to Quan Su Pagoda - Photo: NGUYEN KHANH
+At exactly 7:00 p.m., the Buddha's relics were carried from Quan Su Pagoda through the streets of Ly Thuong Kiet - Hang Bai - Dinh Tien Hoang - Hoan Kiem Lake - Ba Trieu - Ly Thuong Kiet and returned to Quan Su Pagoda - Photo: NGUYEN KHANH

-Many children also clasped their hands in reverence when the Buddha relic car passed by - Photo: NGUYEN KHANH
+Many children also clasped their hands in reverence when the Buddha relic car passed by - Photo: NGUYEN KHÁNH

 People livestream the procession of Buddha's relics on the streets of Hanoi - Photo: NGUYEN KHANH